Lovelorn (film)

 Lovelorn (Gönül Yarası) is a 2005 Turkish drama film, written and directed by Yavuz Turgul, starring Şener Şen as a teacher recently returned to Istanbul who must protect a nightclub singer from her violent ex-husband.
 The film, which went on nationwide general release across Turkey on January 5, 2005, won awards at film festivals in Antalya, Palm Springs and New York.

+The film was Turkey's official submission for the Academy Award for Best Foreign Language Film at the 78th Academy Awards, but it was not nominated.